America’s Militarized Police

 And one of the big things that they came up with to facilitate those raids on their homes, military-style raids on homes, was the no-knock warrant, another big concept in the militarization of police.

-Yeah, and, you know, how it traditionally worked was you get a warrant and you go and you knock on someone's door
+Yeah.
+And, you know, how it traditionally worked was you get a warrant and you go and you knock on someone's door.

 and you see if they answer the door.
+And then when they answer the door, you

+start the process from there.
 A no-knock warrant is just what it sounds like.

-it is very rude it results in property destruction if they when if they or I should say when they kick in your front door you're on the hook to replace your front door even if your house was mistakenly raided they use flashbang grenades that can injure people and I mean just police using grenades I think should kind of stand out to you.
+they, or I should say, when they kick in your front door, you're on the hook to replace your front door.
+Even if your house was mistakenly raided, they use flashbang grenades that can injure people.

 They will engage in gunfire with assault rifles.
+It can be a really bad jam.

 Something we talked about earlier, where if you go up to someone's house and you say you have a warrant, you say you're the police, you knock on their door,

-you're treating that person like a citizen who is suspected of something but hasn't been proven guilty.
+that you're treating that person like a citizen who is suspected of something but hasn't been proven guilty.

 If you throw a flashbang grenade through somebody's window and kick in their front door and come in like a SEAL team,

+you're basically saying you're guilty.
 We're here to remove you and take you to jail.

 And

 you basically have very little rights, if any.
+Yeah.

 And any sudden movement, and I would imagine there's probably nothing but sudden movements when someone does that.
+Yeah.

 You're probably shot.